Hard Water – The Truth Revealed

 The study concluded that water softeners do not improve eczema conditions over the standard treatments for children with moderate to severe eczema.
 So how come children in hard water areas are 54% more likely to suffer from eczema?

-Hard water forces us to use more detergents and chemical to get rid of the white scales deposits that hard water leaves behind and that’s why those children’s eczema was worse.
+Hard water forces us to use more detergents and chemicals to get rid of the white scales deposits that hard water leaves behind and that’s why those children’s eczema was worse.

 The truth about eczema is often confused and mislead.
 Reading studies and result from research like this is key to finding a suitable product or cure for your eczema.

-So, would we suggest you rush out and spend a few hundred pounds/Dollars on a hard water softening machine?
-Hmmmm NO!
+So, would we suggest you rush out and spend a few hundred pounds/Dollars on hard water softening machine?
+Hmmm NO!
 Not really.